Keywords: Language Model Pre-Training, Loss Landscape Geometry, Hyperparameter Tuning

 TL;DR: We study how loss landscape geometry evolves during LLM pre-training, explaining learning-rate warmup and yielding batch-size scheduling that substantially improve data efficiency.

-Abstract: The scale and expense of pre-training large language models make efficient hyperparameter tuning essential, yet principled guidance remains limited.
-To address this gap, we analyze language model pre-training dynamics from a local landscape geometry perspective.
 Our study reveals two distinct phases.
 In the *early* phase, sharpness of the local landscape is initially high, leading to instability and loss plateaus under large learning rates (LRs).
-As training progresses, the landscape shifts from sharp to flatter regions.
+Later, the landscape shifts from sharp to flatter regions.
 This dynamic explains the necessity of LR warmup and further suggests that larger peak LRs require proportionally longer warmup periods.
-In the *late* phase, the local landscape is governed by the gradient noise scale: high noise from smaller batches widens the loss basin, whereas reduced noise from larger batches deepens it.
-This insight inspires a dynamic batch-size (BS) schedule that increases the BS when the loss plateaus, achieving lower terminal loss with significant fewer tokens than constant-BS training.
-Together with our theory, we provide a unified account of loss landscape evolution, which translates into actionable tuning strategies for large-scale pre-training.
+In the *late* phase, the local landscape is governed by the gradient noise scale.
+Through diffusion-limit analysis, we prove a depth–flatness trade-off: high noise from smaller batches widens the loss basin, whereas reduced noise from larger batches deepens it.
+This theory motivates a dynamic batch-size (BS) scheduler that begins with a small BS and increases it late in training.
+Together, we provide a unified account of loss landscape evolution, which translates into actionable tuning strategies for large-scale pre-training.

 Supplementary Material: zip